Whether you’re a gallerist, museum curator, interior designer, or art collector,

 I took steps to do so, with a provisional patent and an honorable mention in the Arctic Innovation Competition, but my art career took priority.

-Interestingly enough, as I lay awake practicing my presentation for the competition, a rogue idea popped into my head about how I could accomplish the same thing with a pocket-sized tool.
+To my surprise, as I lay awake practicing my presentation for the competition, a rogue idea popped into my head about how I could accomplish the same thing with a pocket-sized tool.

-Whether you hang artwork alone or with a team, my two picture hanging tools will streamline your system of hanging pictures, freeing more time for other tasks.
+Whether you hang artwork alone or with a team, my picture hanging tools will streamline your system of hanging pictures, freeing more time for other tasks.

 Their concept is simple, solving the picture-hanging formula quickly without math.